 A demolition permit is required to demolish any building that required a building permit to construct.
 Structures exempt from a building permit to construct do not require a permit for demolition.
 Structures that should have been constructed under permit, but were built without benefit of a permit, will require a demolition permit for removal.

 Each structure removed requires a separate permit.
 For example, a detached garage and house on the same property will require two separate demolition permits.

 A separate demolition permit is required even when a permit is being issued simultaneously to construct a new building in its place.

 Erosion control inspections are required for each permit issued.
-Your permit will be reviewed under various code provisions, including Chapter 24.55 of the Portland Zoning Code.
+Your permit will be reviewed under various code provisions, including Chapter 24.55 of the Portland City Code.
 View more information on building codes.